 GASB 75 establishes new standards for recognizing and measuring OPEB liabilities, deferred outflows of resources, deferred inflows of resources, and expense/expenditures to provide more transparent reporting and useful information about the liability and cost of benefits.
 Municipalities and school districts are required to account for OPEB within the financial statements rather than only noted in the footnotes as previously required by GASB 45.
 It is measured as of a date no earlier than the end of the employer's prior fiscal year and no later than the employer's current fiscal year.
 The discount rate is based on 20-year, tax exempt general obligation municipal bonds.
 There is no amortization of prior service cost.
-Those that have more than 200 participants are required to have a full valuation every two years.
+Those that have more than 200 participants are required to have a full actuarial valuation annually.
+Plans with fewer than 200 participants are required to have a full valuation every two years.